How wise is doing your own therapy by writing and putting it online?

 I build a system to manage my tasks.
 I decide that system should have deadlines.
 It should handle project notes.
 I move the system to a new platform and tweak it.
 I tweak the tweaks.
 The whole thing works flawlessly.

 But after a while I find myself simply not using it.
 I figure the issue is something inherent to the system design.
 I migrate tools and start from scratch.
 I build goals and tasks and projects that all interconnect.
-I use templates and work the system to a well-honed, perfectly balanced, harmonious coalescence of congruent parts - each dovetailing perfectly into the other.
+I introduce templates and work the system to a well-honed, perfectly balanced, harmonious coalescence of congruent parts - each dovetailing perfectly into the other.
 The system stabilizes.
+It hums.

 The real problem is there is no system that makes life easy.